 How to Reduce the Risk that SBA Will De-certify Your HUBZone Certification Status

-Because of the many benefits that come with SBA HUBZone certification, there are many requirements that a firm must meet.
+Because of the many benefits that come with SBA certification, there are many requirements that a firm must meet.
 Failure to meet the requirements may cause your firm to face decertification.
 Below are some important things to know in order to maintain your good standing as SBA certified small business:

 - SBA performs routine, unannounced site visits to make sure requirements are met.
 The visits may be to any of the company’s offices.